Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., & Desert Companion

 What is Probate?

 Probate is the process of getting a court to say who owns a dead person's property.
 Probate is a public court proceeding that is usually handled by a probate lawyer.
-Here in Las Vegas and all of Clark County (including Henderson and Boulder City and North Las Vegas and Mesquite) as well as in Reno (and all of Washoe County) probate is handled by a specialized probate court.
+In Las Vegas and all of Clark County (including Henderson and Boulder City and North Las Vegas and Mesquite) as well as in Reno (and all of Washoe County) probate is handled by a specialized probate court.
 In other Nevada counties there is no specialized probate court.
 All probate court proceedings in Nevada are handled at the District Court level except when an appeal is made.
 For purposes of navigating the website for Clark County Courts, one needs to know that the Probate court is treated as a sub-division of Family Court which is a divison of the District Court.
 In Washoe County which includes Reno, for purposes of navigating the Washoe County Court website, the Probate Court there is treated as its own division of District Court.
 (In some other states, especially Eastern states, the probate court may be called the Orphans' Court, or the Surrogate's Court or the Chancery Court.)